How an application «Find My Kids» can help parents of hyperactive children

 - Assistance of «Find My Kids» to a family with an ADHD child

 The abbreviation ADHD refers to attention deficit hyperactivity disorder.
 It is characterized by an increased motor activity in children and their problems associated with concentration, impulsivity, and perseverance.
 It is often accompanied by quite serious behavior disorders and emotional instability.

 In effect, ADHD encompasses an entire range of malfunctions that are connected on the basis of complex patterns that often belie a child’s age.

-Over-activity, inability to concentrate, excessive impulsiveness and a lack of sufficient motivation for tasks performance — all these conditions are associated with ADHD.
+Over-activity, inability to concentrate, excessive impulsiveness and a lack of sufficient motivation for task performance — all these conditions are associated with ADHD.

 These disorders may create social difficulties for their sufferers such as:

-- inability to follow teacher directions at school or care centre;
+- inability to follow teacher directions at school or care center;

 - conflicts with peers on playgrounds;

 - problems with school performance;

 - failure to stay still, quiet and concentrated even for short periods of time;